covid info hub

 • are fever-free without the use of fever-reducing medications for at least 24 hours; AND

-• agree to mask at all times except while eating, and agree to eat in an accommodated space that creates distance from others until day 11.
+• agree to mask at all times indoors except while eating, and agree to eat in an accommodated space that creates distance from others until day 11.

 The count day for a positive diagnosis begins on the first full day after the onset of symptoms or the first full day after the positive test result, whichever came first.
 You can click to calculate your child’s return date, based on the first day of symptoms or the positive test date.